LivelyDismay/magnum-opus/faq.md

 ### Is the BiRaitBec Texture Optimization step required?

 Technically, no. But you should still do it.
+If you ask me this, I'm just going to say yes.

 [[Top]](#table-of-contents)